Optimizing the Use of Behavioral Locking for High-Level Synthesis: Problem Definition

 Security evaluation is based on the assumption that only the chip activated with the correct key produces the expected results, while the other keys introduce errors making the corresponding chips unusable~\cite{pilato2021assure}.
-So, we evaluate the obfuscation of a design $s$ based on the effects on the output results.
-Given a total of $N$ output bits, we compute the {\bf average differential entropy}~\cite{metrics2018} as follows:
+So, we evaluate the locking of a design $s$ based on the effects on the output results.
+Given $N$ output bits, we compute the {\bf average differential entropy}~\cite{metrics2018} as follows:

-where $P^s_i$ is the probability that the output bit $i$ of the obfuscated design $s$ results different from its correct value.
+where $P^s_i$ is the probability that the output bit $i$ of the locked design $s$ results different from its correct value.
 The probability $P_i$ is estimated with random simulations, where different test cases (i.e., input sequences) and wrong key values are applied.
 Let $T$ and $W$ be the number of input sequences and wrong keys that have been provided for evaluation, respectively.
 The probability $P^s_i$ of each output bit $i$ is computed as:

 where $OUT[i]_t^g$ represents the correct value of the output bit $i$ when the input sequence $t$ is tested, while $OUT[i]_{t,w}^s$ represents the actual value of the same output bit when the wrong key $w$ is provided to the given solution $s$ together with the same input sequence $t$.